viralmakwana/puppet-hiera/README.md

 You need to ensure that ALL of the puppet modules to be used, are in the content views to be consumed by the hosts.
 You need to ensure ONLY the auto module is attached to a hostgroup.
 The auto module contains an include to use hiera classes.

-This is a git commit
+This is a git commit,V2